 Previous projects include permanent public artworks, temporary site-specific or participatory works, sculpture, lettering and sound based installations.

 I balance a combination of lead artist and curating or facilitating roles throughout my practice.
 I see curating and gathering as a means by which to make on a larger scale.
 This can include making space for, or creating space for people to gather and linger.
 I create this with the same authenticity, the same drive and consideration as I approach all of my individual artworks.

 Creativity is a means of exploring our identity, environment and belonging to a place.
 I aim for creative process to be a means of problem solving and discovery, opening the opportunity to be part of a wider social dialogue.

-Work featured includes my own studio practice, as well as reflections on collaborative projects – particularly as part of the Stove Network – where I have been a part of the Curatorial Team for the past eight years.
+Work featured includes my own studio practice, as well as reflections on collaborative projects – particularly as part of the Stove Network – where I have been a part of the team as a freelancer for the past eight years.
 The Stove is an arts and community organisation based in Dumfries town centre, running a high street building alongside collaborative projects that inspire, activate and lead positive change for the future of the town and region.